Department stores by country: Singapore

 The most well-known department stores in Singapore are BHG (formerly known as Seiyu), Isetan, Marks & Spencer, Metro, Mustafa, OG, Takashimaya and Tangs.

 With the onset of the COVID-19 pandemic; OG will continue to remain its presence at Albert Street and Chinatown.
-BHG Seletar Mall, Robinsons (all of them), BHG Lot One, BHG Clementi Mall, BHG Jurong Point, OG Orchard, BHG Junction 8, Isetan Parkway Parade, Isetan Westgate and Isetan Tampines were all closed down.
-All of the department stores in Singapore are facing closures (except flagship BHG at Bugis, Isetan at Scotts, Metro at Paragon, Takashimaya, 2 OG stores and 2 Tangs stores) due to high rent and e-commerce, where it will be phasing out to make way for newer store technology.
+BHG Seletar Mall, Robinsons (all of them), BHG Lot One, BHG Clementi Mall, BHG Jurong Point, OG Orchard, BHG Junction 8, Isetan Parkway Parade, Isetan Westgate, Isetan NEX, Metro Causeway Point, Metro Paragon and Isetan Tampines were all closed down.
+All of the department stores in Singapore are facing closures (except flagship BHG at Bugis, Isetan at Scotts, Takashimaya, 2 OG stores and 2 Tangs stores) due to high rent and e-commerce, where it will be phasing out to make way for newer store technology which is Shopee and Lazada.

-As of 2025, Marks & Spencer have the most stores in Singapore with 6 branches in total (1 branch in One Raffles is dedicated to food only), followed by Isetan with 3 stores, Metro, OG and Tangs with 2 stores, and BHG, Takashimaya and Mustafa with only 1 store each.
+As of April 2026, Marks & Spencer have the most stores in Singapore with 6 branches in total (1 branch in One Raffles is dedicated to food only), Metro, OG and Tangs with 2 stores, and BHG, Isetan, Takashimaya and Mustafa with only 1 store each.